mark-dev/chessfactory/README.md

-This is simple web chess project which illustrate Spring websocket usage example (STOMP + SockJS)
+This is simple web chess project which illustrate Spring websocket usage example (STOMP + SockJS) <br>

 It can be helpful for illustrate example usage of:
     ApplicationListeners (handle session connect/disconnect)